AnanasEnConserve/PolteqTestSeleniumJava/README.md

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(Cucumber.class)` annotation on the `RunCukesTest` class tells JUnit to kick off Cucumber.

+NB: It is required to specify the environment and browser type in your run command.
+These come from enums which can be found in the helper package.
+Example:

+    mvn clean test -mvn test -Denv=Development -Ddriver=ChromeLocal -Dcucumber.filter.tags="@test"

 ## Overriding options

 The Cucumber runtime parses command line options to know what features to run, where the glue code lives, what plugins to use etc.